emacselements/nov-highlights/README.md

 - Add annotations to highlighted text (creates a yellow highlight with a note)
 - Export all highlights and annotations to an Org mode file
 - Persistently store highlights and annotations across sessions
+- **Highlights persist even if you move or rename your epub files!**

 This makes it easy to mark up, annotate, and review your eBooks directly within Emacs.

+## Key Features

+**Stable Highlight Storage**: Highlights are tied to book metadata (title and author), not file paths.
+This means your annotations and highlights will persist even if you:
+- Move epub files to different directories
+- Rename epub files
+- Sync books across different machines

+The highlights are stored in `~/.emacs.d/nov-highlights.el` by default.

 ---